chandravamshi/GO/README.md

 By using packages, you can organize your code into logical units, promote code reuse, and improve maintainability.
 The `package main` declaration is specifically used for creating executable programs, while other package declarations are used for organizing code into reusable units.

+**Package Name**
+In Go, the package name declared at the top of a file does not necessarily have to match the file name.
+However, it's a best practice to keep them consistent for clarity and maintainability.

+Here are the rules regarding package names and file names in Go:

+1. **Package Name**: The package name declared at the top of a Go file is used to identify the package and must be unique within the module.
+It's recommended to use a meaningful and descriptive name that reflects the purpose of the package.

+2. **File Name**: The file name should be lowercase and should match the package name declared in the file.
+If the package name is `main`, indicating that the file is intended to be compiled into an executable program, then the file should be named `main.go`.
+For other packages, the file name should match the package name.

+   - For example, if the package name is `utils`, the file should be named `utils.go`.
+   - If the package name is `config`, the file should be named `config.go`.

+By following this convention, it becomes easier to understand the relationship between files and packages in your codebase.
+Additionally, it helps other developers quickly locate and understand the purpose of each file and package.

+While it's not strictly required for the package name to match the file name, deviating from this convention can lead to confusion and make your code harder to navigate.
+Therefore, it's generally a good practice to keep them consistent.

 ---